nise-open/nise-open.github.io/en/index.md

     alt: NISE
 ---

-The Network Intelligence and Security Laboratory (NISE), led by Professor Lu Li, focuses on developing ultra-low-power and energy self-sustaining intelligent IoT systems.
+The Network Intelligence and Security Laboratory (NISE), led by Professor Li Lu, focuses on developing ultra-low-power and energy self-sustaining intelligent IoT systems.
 The laboratory is committed to driving technological innovation in computer systems, networking, and security, actively transforming cutting-edge research into practical applications.

+## Research Overview

+## Key Research Areas